Measure from finished floor to finished floor. Standard story height is 96 to 120 inches.

 What This Calculator Does

-This stair calculator determines the number of risers and treads, individual riser height, tread depth, total run, stringer length, and stair angle for any given floor-to-floor height.
-It checks compliance with both the International Building Code (IBC) for commercial buildings and the International Residential Code (IRC) for homes.
-The tool uses the Blondel comfort formula (2R + T = 24 to 25) to optimize the riser-tread relationship when dimensions are not specified.
+This stair calculator determines the number of risers and treads, exact riser height, tread depth, total horizontal run, stringer length, and stair angle for any floor-to-floor height.
+It checks compliance with the 2024 IRC (residential) and IBC (commercial) limits for maximum riser height, minimum tread depth, and the Blondel comfort formula.
+Enter total rise (floor-to-floor height in inches), target riser height, and desired tread depth to get a code-checked layout.

 The Formula